2 2x 3 X 9

 III.
 The Order of Operations (PEMDAS/BODMAS)

 While the commutative property allows us to rearrange numbers, the order of operations (often remembered by PEMDAS/BODMAS – Parentheses/Brackets, Exponents/Orders, Multiplication and Division from left to right, Addition and Subtraction from left to right) is crucial when dealing with more complex expressions.
 In this case, all operations are multiplication, so the order doesn't affect the result.
-However, understanding PEMDAS/BODMAS is vital for tackling more intricate mathematical problems.
+That said, understanding PEMDAS/BODMAS is vital for tackling more detailed mathematical problems.

 IV.
 Practical Applications: Where Multiplication Matters